COVID-19 Updates: Protecting Albertans from the Omicron variant.

 A Public Lands Camping Pass is required to random camp on public land along the eastern slopes of the Rocky Mountains.
 For more information, visit:

 For advisories and closures for this and other areas, visit:

 Digital Mapping Options

-For a georeferenced map of the Livingstone Public Land Use Zone (PLUZ), see: Porcupine Hills - Georeferenced Map.
+For a georeferenced map of the Porcupine Hills Public Land Use Zone (PLUZ), see: Porcupine Hills - Georeferenced Map.